mpld3/mpld3/RELEASING.md

 ```

 Update the website documentation.
 Make sure mpld3 is installed and that the
 packages in doc/requirements.txt are also installed.
+Additionally, make sure
+sphinx, nbformat and nbconvert are installed.

 ```
 cd doc